 Anti-CAA stir: Protesters detained near Red Fort

-Scores of protestors were detained by the Delhi Police near Red Fort when they tried to take out a march in defiance of the prohibitory orders imposed there to protest the Citizenship (Amendment) Act.
-Swarajya Abhiyan chief Yogendra Yadav was among those who were detained, officials said.
+Scores of protestors were detained by the Delhi Police near Red Fort when they tried to take out a march to protest the Citizenship (Amendment) Act in defiance of the prohibitory orders imposed there.
+Swarajya Abhiyan chief Yogendra Yadav, former JNU student Umar Khalid and ex-JNUSU president N Sai Balaji were among those who were detained, officials said.

-"I have just been detained from Lal Qila.
-About a thousand protesters already detained.
-Thousands on the way.
-I am told we are being taken to Bawana," Yadav tweeted.
-Protestors, which included activists and students, were dragged into buses in a bid to clear the area.
-Holding placards and shouting slogans, the protesters allowed themselves to be escorted to the buses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)